QuantiusBenignus/NoteWhispers/README.md

 For the aforementioned reasons, the script also expects to find the the ASR model files needed by whisper.cpp in the same location (/dev/shm).
 These are large files, that can be transferred to this location at the start of a terminal session (or at system startup).
 This can be done using your .zshrc (or .bashrc) file by placing something like this in it:
 `([ -f /dev/shm/ggml-tiny.en.bin ] || cp /path/to/your/local/whisper.cpp/models/ggml* /dev/shm/)`

-#### "Installation"
+#### "INSTALLATION"
 (Assuming whisper.cpp is available and the "main" executable compiled; 'make' in the cloned whisper.cpp repo.
 See Prerequisites section)
 * Place the main script **vm** somewhere in your PATH.
-* Also create a symbolic link (in your PATH) to the compiled "main" executable in the whisper.cpp directory.
+* Also create a symbolic link (the code expects 'transcribe' in your PATH) to the compiled "main" executable in the whisper.cpp directory.
 For example, create it in your $HOME/bin> with `ln -s /full/path/to/whisper.cpp/main $HOME/bin/transcribe`.
 * Edit your personal NOTEBOOK_ID and AUTH_TOKEN variables in the code using the values from your Joplin app (see next section).

 If you are using the GNOME integration (recommended), don't forget to: